TutteInstitute/toponymy/doc/llm_wrappers.rst

 - `openai`: For the OpenAI LLM wrapper.
 - `anthropic`: For the Anthropic LLM wrapper.
-- `google-generativeai`: For the Google Generative AI wrapper.
+- `google-generativeai`: For the Google Gemini wrapper.
-- `azure-ai-inference`: For the Azure OpenAI wrapper.
+- `azure-ai-inference`: For the Azure AI wrapper.
 - `cohere`: For the Cohere LLM wrapper.
 - `ollama`: For the Ollama LLM wrapper (You will also have to install ollama itself).
 - `llama-cpp-python`: For the Llama.cpp wrapper (this may require a more complex installation process depending on your system).